-Not all travel insurance have the same policy, some have more some have less but normally they all have the basic coverage a person needs in case of an emergency.
+Not all international travel insurance has the same policy.
+Some have more some have less, but normally they all have the basic coverage a person needs in case of an emergency.
 Needless to say, it is important to make sure that whatever insurance you buy for your trip covers the following:

-If you get sick or injured during your trip because let’s face it, accidents do happen, you might face a hefty bill if you do not have a travel insurance.
-In this case, you must thoroughly check each travel insurance companies how much they would cover in any case of medically related accidents because you’ll never know exactly how much it will cost you.
-Some travel insurance covers 100,000USD but some covers more for a higher price.
-That said, World Nomads covers up to 5,000,000USD, for instance, but it is not cheap.
+If you get sick or injured during your trip because let’s face it, accidents do happen, you might face a hefty bill if you do not have travel insurance.
+In this case, you must thoroughly check each travel insurance company how much they would cover in any case of medically related accidents because you’ll never know exactly how much it will cost you.
+Some international travel insurance covers 100,000USD, but some cover more for a higher price.

 If something happens and you need to get to the hospital, you’ll get there real quick with this cover.
 Also, if a certain natural disaster happens in the area or some other unfortunate events that you need to flee the place as soon as possible, make sure that whatever insurance you decide to buy also covers this!